-SVG is an XML language, similar to XHTML, which can be used to draw vector graphics, such as the ones shown to the right.
+SVG is an XML language, similar to XHTML, which can be used to draw vector graphics, such as the one shown below.
 It can be used to create an image either by specifying all the lines and shapes necessary, by modifying already existing raster images, or by a combination of both.
 The image and its components can also be transformed, composited together, or filtered to change their appearance completely.

 SVG came about in 1999 after several competing formats had been submitted to the W3C and failed to be fully ratified.
 SVG is supported by all major browsers.
 A downside is loading SVG can be slow.
 SVG does offer benefits, some of which include having a DOM interface available for it, and not requiring third-party extensions.
 Whether or not to use it often depends on your specific use case.

 HTML provides elements for defining headers, paragraphs, tables, and so on.
 In much the same way, SVG provides elements for circles, rectangles, and simple and complex curves.
 A simple SVG document consists of nothing more than the